shankdub/az_arm_checkov_tagging/README.md

 ### Azure DevOps Pipeline

-The repository includes an Azure DevOps pipeline (`terraform-scan-plan-apply.yml`) that automates the process of validating, planning, and applying Terraform configurations.
+The repository includes an Azure DevOps pipeline (`azure-arm-vnets-deploy.yml`) that automates the process of deploying an ARM Template .
 This pipeline also includes steps for running Checkov to ensure compliance with tagging policies.

 ### Pipeline Configuration